 Like any marketing tool, the results and performance of your social media efforts should be carefully tracked and analyzed to ensure that the time and money your business is spending is worth the return on investment.

 Setting goals and tracking metrics can seem like a daunting task, but I’m here to help make it easy!
-Below, I discuss how you can get started setting your social media goals, along with some of the most common social media goals that go along with each.
+Below, I discuss how you can get started setting your social media goals, along with some of the most common social media metrics that go along with each.

 Begin with an audit